Jesse Brown VA Medical Center

 PGY2 Psychiatry | Research | Past Residents & Job Placement

-The mission/purpose of the residency is to prepare the resident to independently practice in either a non-academic or an academic setting based upon resident preference as a clinical psychiatric pharmacist.
+The mission/purpose of the PGY2 Psychiatric Pharmacy Residency Program is to build upon Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency training to prepare the resident to independently practice as a clinical psychiatric pharmacist in either a non-academic psychiatric setting or an academic psychiatric setting based upon resident preference and to obtain their board certification in psychiatric pharmacy.

 Duration: 12 months